 Do you go to church regularly?

-God says weekly church attendance is so important that he made it his Fourth Commandment:
+God says weekly church attendance is so important he made it his Fourth Commandment:

 Remember the Sabbath day by keeping it holy.
 (Exodus 20:8)

 Getting ready, putting on your church clothes, and making the drive can be a hassle, but remember all that God has graced you with.
+Your salvation alone is enough to make you want to dance!
 Whether your life is coasting along, relatively problem-free, or whether you're struggling with crushing problems, you owe it to God--and to yourself--to go to church.

 Jesus set an example for us in everything.
 He was a devout Jew.
 Throughout the Gospels, we see many instances of his worshipping in the temple in Jerusalem or in local synagogue services.
 He flawlessly obeyed all of God's commandments, even that of Sabbath worship.